Big Hole River Bridge Available for Adoption

 Project Overview

-During the project’s development stage, the bridge will continue to be open to traffic with the current restrictions in place.
+As the project develops, the bridge will continue to be open to traffic with the current restrictions in place.
 Recreational use on the river below will not be affected.
-Once the project moves into the bridge removal and replacement phase, the MDT project team will make every effort to minimize the impacts.
+Once the project moves into the bridge removal and replacement phase, the project team will make every effort to minimize the impacts to roadway and river users.

 Click to view a larger image.